Home>Health Hub>Diabetes>Eating Well with Type 2 Diabetes

 However, focusing on nutrient-dense foods most of the time, enjoying treats in moderation, and building balanced meals can help you manage your blood glucose (blood sugar levels) without losing your enjoyment of food.

-A helpful way to think about it is that your plate is a team working together.
+A helpful way to think about a balanced meal for type 2 diabetes is that your plate is a team working together.
 So let's look at how to do that.

 A Simple Method to Build a Balanced Plate

-Rather than focusing on individual foods, focus on how your meals come together by using the healthy eating plate
+Rather than focusing on individual foods, focus on how your meals come together by using the healthy eating plate, which has been supported by research

 • Fill half your plate with vegetables or salad